 Jillian or “Jill the pink chef” as she’s referred to at La Maison, graduated from Western Culinary Institute Le Cordon Bleu in Portland, Oregon with a culinary associates degree and received one of the top honors in her class.
 Jill did her internship with another La Maison chef’ Frank Magana of Picazo.
 She is currently employed with Frank as a catering chef and is a co-owner of Cafe grande Vue in Grandview.
 Jillian loves cooking for anyone but herself and especially loves the interaction of teaching at La Maison.

 Chef Jessica Smith received her training at Johnson & Wales University in Providence, Rhode Island.
 After working at the #1 spa in the world, Miraval Life in Balance, for 2 years as the Demonstration Chef, she opened her own restaurant in Cannon Beach OR, Café de la Mer.
 She was featured in Chocolatier Magazine, Best Places to Kiss, Quick Escapes in the Pacific Northwest, and received the honors of “Restaurant of the Year 1999” from the Daily Astorian and “Award of Excellence” from Wine Spectator.
 In December of 2000 she returned to Miraval to become the Executive Pastry Chef.
 During the time there she helped create the cookbook Conscious Cuisine and not only developed recipes for it, but did food styling as well.
 When the Chef of the resort was featured on the Oprah show, Chef Smith was chosen by him to assist.
 She moved to Yakima in April of 2004 and for 4 years was the Chef/manager at Buhrmaster Baking Co.
-Since the close of the restaurant in 2009 Chef Smith has continued catering, taught Culinary Arts at Stanton Academy and is now working at Lynch Distributing as a Sales Representative.
+Since the close of the restaurant in 2009 Chef Smith has continued catering, taught Culinary Arts at Stanton Academy and is now working as the Executive Chef at Kestrel Winery .